vsquicciarini/madys/README.md

 Note that the current distro is an alpha version and only include a sub-set of isochrones.
 The full set will be available in the first full release, expected for July 2022.

-Note that, when called for the first time, `MADYS` will download the latest version of the extinction maps (~3GB).
+Note that, when using for the first time an extinction map, `MADYS` will download the relative file (0.7 GB or 2.2 GB, depending on the map).

 Examples